 The recurrent units combine the top-down signals from the recurrent units in the upper layer and the propagated errors in the current layer.
+The inputs from the upper

-The inputs from the upper layer need to be upsampled because of the pooling operation from one layer to the next.
-The recurrent computations within the layer imply that there are horizontal connections that link the $R_l$ units.
-We discussed a model with such horizontal connections, the Hopfield network, in Section VII.9.
-Many current models use a different implementation of a recurrent network known as a long short term memory (LSTM) module, a special type of recurrent module that is well suited to learn long-term dependencies in the data.
-We can schematically describe the activation of recurrent units as:
+Figure 8.11 PredNet, a deep predictive coding architecture.
+(A) Schematic illustration of two layers of the PredNet architecture.
+R units send predictive feedback signals to the previous layer.
+The bottom-up inputs pass a difference between the predicted signals and the signals from the previous step (see text for details).
+(B) Surround suppression in a monkey V1 neuron (B1) and a PredNet layer 1 unit (B2).
+Responses to an optimal bar of increasing lengths in the original conditions (red) or in the absence of feedback (blue).
+(C) Sequence prediction by monkey IT neurons (C1) or PredNet layer 3 unit (C2) when the second stimulus is predictable (blue) or unpredictable (red) (C3).
+Modified from Lotter et al. 2018 layer need to be upsampled because of the pooling operation from one layer to the next.
+The recurrent computations within the layer imply that there are horizontal connections that link the R_l units.
+We discussed a model with such horizontal connections, the Hopfield network, in Section 7.6.
+Many current models use a different implementation of a recurrent network known as a long short-term memory (LSTM) module, a special type of recurrent module that is well suited to learn long-term dependencies in the data.
+We can schematically describe the activation of recurrent units as

-$$R{l}^{t} = CONVLSTM\left(E{l}^{t-1}, R{l}^{t-1}, UPSAMPLE(R{l+1}^{t},)\right)$$ Equation VIII.14
+$$R_l^t = \text{CONVLSTM}\left(E_l^{t-1}, R_l^{t-1}, \text{UPSAMPLE}\left(R{l+1}^t, \right)\right).$$ (8.14)